Kensington, Prince Edward Island: Events

-Aside from being a service centre for the surrounding farming areas, Kensington hosts many notable events throughout the year.
-These include the Kensington Harvest Festival, Miss Community Gardens pageant, and many more.
+Aside from being a service centre for the surrounding farming, fishing and tourism areas, Kensington hosts many notable events throughout the year.
+These include the Kensington Harvest Festival, Community Gardens Ambassador Program, and many more.

 Education

 Kensington has schools from Preschool to Secondary.
 It is part of the English Language School Board (formerly part of the Western School Board) District of schools.
 At the Preschool level there are numerous organizations such as Fun Times Kindergarten, Play School, Happy Days Playschool, and Kiddietown Day Care.

 Kensington has one elementary school, Queen Elizabeth Elementary.
 Opened on December 3, 1976, Queen Elizabeth teaches kindergarten through grade 6.
 The school has two playgrounds, the front playground being used for the primary grades and the back playground for grades 4 through 6.
 The school contains a music room, gymnasium, French room, and library.
 Many extracurricular activities are offered to students, such as intramurals, choir, chess club, photography club and more.

 It is also home to Kensington Intermediate Senior High School which teaches grades seven to twelve.
 KISH (as it is often abbreviated) offers many extracurricular programs and organizations such as the Gender Sexuality Alliance, the student council, sports teams (e.g. rugby, soccer, basketball and more), Travel and Tourism, Agriculture (known commonly as Aggies), concert and jazz band and much more.